BaaruGit/BaaruGit/README.md

 # Hi there 👋, I'm Baaru!

 💫 **About Me:**
-A passionate full-stack web developer based in Salem.
-Welcome to my GitHub profile! 👨‍💻
+“A passionate Full-Stack Web Developer | Building modern web applications & contributing to open-source” 👨‍💻

 ---